biapy/biapy-bashlings/doc/is-url.md

 ## Overview

-is-url test if given string match with a URL validation regex restricted to web protocols (i.e. HTTP, HTTPS, FTP and FILE).
+`is-url` tests if given string match with a URL validation regex restricted to web protocols (i.e. HTTP, HTTPS, FTP and FILE).

 ## Index